 Before your eyelid surgery, you’ll undergo:

-Eyelid photography.
+- Eyelid photography.
 Your eyes will be photographed from different angle.
-These photsos help with planning the surgery, assessing its immediate and long-term effects, and supporting an insurance claim.
+These photos help with planning the surgery, assessing its immediate and long-term effects, and supporting an insurance claim.

 During the procedure If you have surgery on your upper and lower eyelids, the surgeon generally works on your upper lids first.
 He or she cuts along the fold of the eyelid, removes some excess skin, muscle and possibly fat, and closes the cut.